To support field testing of sanitation system prototypes being developed for deployment in developing countries

 It is anticipated that, by the end of 2017, there will be five reinvented toilet systems in the field at different stages of testing in Durban, providing feedback on how to adapt the designs and engineer the systems for the environment and the end user.
 The various international research partners are contributing systems geared for different sites, for example community ablution blocks (CAB) or household use.

-Bill & Melinda Gates Foundation Capacity development Faecal sludge treatment processes Fundamental research and engineering Global Product design and engineering Resource recovery South Africa Sub-Saharan Africa Technology comparisons Toilets or urinals (user interface) Treatment of faecal sludge University, education or research institution Urine diversion dehydration toilets (UDDTs)
+Bill & Melinda Gates Foundation Capacity development Faecal sludge treatment processes Fundamental research and engineering Global Product design and engineering Resource recovery Sub-Saharan Africa Technology comparisons Toilets or urinals (user interface) Treatment of faecal sludge University, education or research institution Urine diversion dehydration toilets (UDDTs)

 Share this page on